benmvp/slides/2017/fstoco/iso-react.md

 - Our JS templates are written in Handlebars & Pybars converts the Handlebars into Python functions that return a string
 - It's like what happens in the original JS
 - Except it's super-duper slow because it was poorly written
+- Tried to speed it up, but it was still like 10x slower than rendering in Django/Mako templates
-- Same solution wouldn’t work for React; you’d essentially need to recreate Node in Python
+- Same solution wouldn’t work for React; you’d essentially need to recreate V8 engine in Python
 - Although we did consider it for a few seconds
 - This problem isn't just for Python/Django, it exists for all non-Node back-ends